gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     For security reasons, PostgreSQL does not listen on any network interfaces by default.
 However, GitLab Geo requires the secondary to be able to connect to the primary's database.
-For this reason, we need the IP address of each node.
+For this reason, we need the address of each node.

-    If you are using a cloud provider, you can lookup the IP addresses for each geo node through their management console.
+    If you are using a cloud provider, you can lookup the addresses for each geo node through their management console.
 A table of terminology is provided below because terminology varies between vendors.